I recently read an alarming article in the National Business Review…

 He proposes that we simplify the present income tax system.
 Great.

 He acknowledges the impact of New Zealand’s ageing population on the future economy.
 True.
 We’ve recently released a report detailing how investors could profit off this growing trend.
-You can download it for free here.

 He thinks it’s silly to tax beer, wine and spirits at separate tax rates.
 Agreed.